slowproj/slowdash/docs/DataModel.md

     "meta": META_INFO
 }
 ```
-- Having `mime` identifies the object as a Tree.
+- Having `mime` identifies the object as a Blob.
-- The `url` is required.
+- The `id` is required.
 Others are optional.